jooby-project/jooby/md/docker.md

 docker run -p 80:8080 ${project.artifactId}
 ```

-The Maven profile trigger the [spotify/docker-maven-plugin](https://github.com/spotify/docker-maven-plugin) which generates a `docker` file.
-Please checkout the [doc](https://github.com/spotify/docker-maven-plugin) for more datails.
+The Maven profile triggers the [spotify/docker-maven-plugin](https://github.com/spotify/docker-maven-plugin) which generates a `docker` file.
+Please see the [doc](https://github.com/spotify/docker-maven-plugin) for more details.

 ### stork